-Pride in London, a huge celebration of the LGBT+ community often falls in July, but it will take place in September in 2021.
+Pride in London, a huge celebration of the LGBT+ community falls in July.

 July brings fabulous festivals to the city, and is one of the warmest months of the year in the capital!
-It's time to head to London's great outdoors: visit one of London's parks, enjoy an open-top bus tour, east alfresco and catch up with friends over drinks at a rooftop bar.
+It's time to head to London's great outdoors: enjoy open-air theatre, see the sights on an open-top bus tour or visit top outdoor attractions.

 With the warm weather and relaxing vibes around every corner, there are lots of iconic summer events to experience – check out our top picks below to make this month utterly unforgettable.

-- Watch world-class tennis and tuck into traditional strawberries and cream at the Wimbledon Lawn Tennis Championships.
-If you haven't secured a ticket, watch the action at pop-up screens across the capital.
+- Watch world-class tennis at the Wimbledon Lawn Tennis Championships: If you haven't secured a ticket, follow the action at pop-up screens across the capital.
+3-16 Jul 2023

-- Marvel at beautiful gardens and floral displays during the RHS Hampton Court Palace Garden Festival: Immerse yourself in vibrant summer blooms at the largest annual flower show in the world.
+- Marvel at beautiful gardens and floral displays at the RHS Hampton Court Palace Garden Festival: Immerse yourself in vibrant summer blooms at the largest annual flower show in the world.
+TBC

 What can I do outdoors in July?

 - Grab a picnic basket and bask in the sunshine at London's top picnic spots: Spend summer days soaking up scenic views.

 - Search for secret spots and epic vistas at commons and heaths around London: Find picturesque green spaces to relax and unwind.

-- Roam some of the city's best parks, including the bicycle-friendly Hyde Park, wildlife-rich Richmond Park or pretty St James's Park.
+- Roam some of the city's best parks: Discover the bicycle-friendly Hyde Park, wildlife-rich Richmond Park or pretty St James's Park.

-- Work through 101 things to do outdoors in London – including the best picture spots, waterside walks and outside hidden gems.
+- Work your way through 101 things to do outdoors in London: including the best picture spots, waterside walks and outside hidden gems.

 - Swim, sweat and sightsee at these outdoor fitness spots across the capital: Get active in London's great outdoors.

-What are the most iconic annual festivals in July in London?
+What are the best London festivals in July?

 WEATHER: For average seasonal temperatures and rainfall, see the London Weather page.